 At WFT Ireland, we are constantly inspired and impressed by the caliber of work being done by our members across the film industry.
 So much so, that we have decided to celebrate highlight their achievements with our monthly slot ‘Member in Focus’.
-For May, we are delighted to feature the work of Megan K. Fox, who’s been picking up funding and awards for her shorts in Ireland and abroad – and has just been selected for a competitive programme with RTÉ training new directors.
+For May, we are delighted to feature the work of Megan K. Fox, who’s been picking up funding and awards for her shorts in Ireland and abroad – and has just been selected for a competitive programme with RTÉ and Screen Skills Ireland which trains new directors.
 We spoke with Megan about her inspiration, her background and all things film.

 When did you first know you wanted to work in film?

 Discovering filmmakers like Andrea Arnold and Spike Lee made a big impact on me as a teenager, while I was studying in Dublin.
 Watching films like Do The Right Thing and Fishtank made me realise that domesticity could be cinematic, that people were making really engaging and inspired dramas about normal lives and the movie business wasn’t all explosions and Hollywood stars.
 When I started seeking out more female directed films the realisation really dawned on me that I could make a film too, and the idea of bringing my stories to life and getting to work with a whole crew of creatives to make that happen was really intoxicating.

 What brought you to London to study for your Directing MA?

 I moved to London in 2014 to do my MA in Filmmaking at the Met Film School.
 At the time there weren’t really any practical Masters courses for Directing in Ireland, or Dublin at least.
 I’d fallen in love with the idea of filmmaking during my Bachelors but it was heavily theory-based, so I felt I needed to go through a more hands-on, practical training-ground to learn my craft.
 It was an exciting place to start out on my filmmaking journey; such a huge network of young people collaborating and making connections at the same level in a big city is a real buzz – and support.